Dolphin: Controversy

 Although dolphins generally interact well with humans, some attacks have occurred, most of them resulting in small injuries.
 Orcas, the largest species of dolphin, have been involved in fatal attacks on humans in captivity.
 The record-holder of documented orca fatal attacks is a male named Tilikum, who lived at SeaWorld from 1992 until his death in 2017.
 Tilikum has played a role in the death of three people in three different incidents (1991, 1999 and 2010).
 Tilikum's behaviour sparked the production of the documentary Blackfish, which focuses on the consequences of keeping orcas in captivity.
 There are documented incidents in the wild, too, but none of them fatal.

 Fatal attacks from other species are less common, but there is a registered occurrence off the coast of Brazil in 1994, when a man died after being attacked by a bottlenose dolphin named Tião.
-Tião had suffered harassment by human visitors, including attempts to stick ice cream sticks down her blowhole.
+Tião had suffered harassment by human visitors, including attempts to stick ice cream sticks down his blowhole.
 Non-fatal incidents occur more frequently, both in the wild and in captivity.

 While dolphin attacks occur far less frequently than attacks by other sea animals, such as sharks, some scientists are worried about the careless programs of human-dolphin interaction.
 Dr. Andrew J. Read, a biologist at the Duke University Marine Laboratory who studies dolphin attacks, points out that dolphins are large and wild predators, so people should be more careful when they interact with them.

 Several scientists who have researched dolphin behaviour have proposed that dolphins' unusually high intelligence in comparison to other animals means that dolphins should be seen as non-human persons who should have their own specific rights and that it is morally unacceptable to keep them captive for entertainment purposes or to kill them either intentionally for consumption or unintentionally as by-catch.
 Four countries – Chile, Costa Rica, Hungary, and India – have declared dolphins to be "non-human persons" and have banned the capture and import of live dolphins for entertainment.